-- As Miami-Dade County advances into Phase I of its New Normal plan, many transit services and routes have been adjusted.
+- As Miami-Dade County advances into its New Normal plan, many transit services and routes have been adjusted.
 Get the latest information: Transit Service Updates.

 We connect people to places by providing a high-quality, safe, reliable, clean, and efficient mass transit system that meets the travel needs of the County's growing population and we provide vital transportation infrastructure systems and services.